 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-“The yama are really about restraining behaviors that are motivated by grasping, aversion, hatred, and delusion; the niyama are designed to create well-being for ourselves and others,” says Stephen Cope, a senior Kripalu teacher and the author of The Wisdom of Yoga.
+“The yamas are really about restraining behaviors that are motivated by grasping, aversion, hatred, and delusion.
+The niyamas are designed to create well-being for ourselves and others,” says Stephen Cope, the author of The Wisdom of Yoga.
 People sometimes think of them as yoga’s Ten Commandments, but they aren’t concerned with right or wrong in an absolute sense.
 “There’s no thought of heaven or hell.
 It’s about avoiding behaviors that produce suffering and difficulty, and embracing those that lead to states of happiness.”

 In yoga philosophy, ahimsa—often translated as “non-violence” or “nonharming”—is the opportunity to relinquish hostility and irritability, and instead make space within your consciousness for peace.
 “In that space, all the anger, separation, and aggression resolve themselves,” says Kraftsow.
 This allows you to let others be who they are, and to relate to the world in a whole new way.

 To incorporate ahimsa into your life, look at all the attitudes you have that might be keeping you from feeling at peace.
 “I encourage students to notice how many times they have an enemy image of something—a neighbor, a co-worker, even the government,” says Judith Hanson Lasater, a renowned yoga teacher and the author of ten books, including A Year of Living Your Yoga.
 “Write down your five most negative thoughts,” she says.
 “These thoughts themselves are a form of violence.”
 Lasater recommends that you hold your negativity in your consciousness and step back from it a bit.
 Just noticing the negativity can help you stop feeding the thoughts and lead you toward peace.